Skip to main content

 In order to add duct systems, you must first scan all conditioned rooms in the building and take care to set proper assumptions for the ceilings and floors.

-• This is important since the attic and crawl/basement duct locations are limited based on the ceilings and floors that are specified in scanned rooms. i.e. If an attic ceiling doesn't exist in at least one room, an attic duct location will not be available.
+• This is important since the attic and crawl/basement duct locations only available for duct locations if you have identified them as ceilings or floors in scanned rooms.
+I.e. If an attic ceiling doesn't exist in at least one room, an attic duct location will not be available for duct losses.

 Add one or many duct systems